-- enhance the understanding of the teratogenic risks of isotretinoin by both patients and physicians - enhance female patient information, awareness and acknowledgement.
+- enhance the understanding of the teratogenic risks of Isotretinoin by both patients and physicians. - enhance female patient information, awareness and acknowledgement.

-As part of the educational programme the following brochures are provided:
+As part of the educational programme the following brochures are available:

-- · Doctor's guide to prescribing isotretinoin - Doctor's checklist for prescribing to female patients - Pharmacist's guide to dispensing isotretinoin (this document) - · Acknowledgement form for female patients - General acknowledgement form for patients - · Patient information brochure
+- Physician's guide to prescribing Isotretinoin

+- Physician's checklist for prescribing to female patients

+- Pharmacist's Guide to Dispensing

+- > Acknowledgement form for female patients

+- Patient information brochure

+- Brochure on contraception